 Following identification of all cluster groups over the time period of analysis, cluster groups overlapping with the last two years of data, and in which the most significant cluster is less than 18 months in length, are chosen for output and investigation.
-An option is also provided

-Nagarwalla, N. (1996).
-A scan statistic with a variable window.
-Statistics in Medicine 15, 845-850 in the software for Central Registry to scan the most significant cluster in all years of data scanned, rather than just the last two years, for research purposes.
+An option is also provided in the software for Central Registry to scan the most significant cluster in all years of data scanned, rather than just the last two years, for research purposes.
 Similarly, options are available to reset the percentage acceptable for missing gestational age, and cluster lengths greater than 18 months.